jyapayne/einheit/README.md

 The benefit of the macro style I chose means that you can document your tests nicely as well :)

 ### Description
-test_suite is a compile-time macro that allows a user to easily define tests and run them.
+testSuite is a compile-time macro that allows a user to easily define tests and run them.

 Methods are used for inheritance, so if you want to derive a test suite, then you have to make sure the base suite uses methods for the tests that you want to derive.